jonasblome/Chorus-Delay-Plugin/README.md

 # Chorus-Delay-Plugin
-A Chorus and Delay Plugin with a nicer GUI
+A Chorus and Delay Plugin with a nice GUI.

+It also has a preset management system and parameter smoothing for everything